“Spinning classes cause PCOS…”

 Before you jump feet first into your exercise plan, we always suggest you stop and set some goals.

-And as women, we must look beyond the unrealistic expectations marketed to us about exercise.
+And just one more thing about goal-setting… As women, we must look beyond the unrealistic expectations marketed to us about the effects of exercise.
 We must remember that each of us is unique and that we are each beautiful in our own way.

-That means remembering most of us are not genetically programmed to get 6-pack abs in 6-weeks, no matter what that flashy magazine cover promises.
+That means remembering most of us are not genetically programmed to get 6-pack abs in 6-weeks, no matter what the flashy magazine covers promise.

 Your exercise plan is about so much more than appearances… It’s about improving quality of life, enhancing fertility, and decreasing cardiometabolic risk... and not just for the next 3 months or until we get pregnant, but for the rest of your life.